 Because Yellow Breeches has spring water feeding it, the temperature remains constant throughout the year.
 So perhaps the best time to tackle Yellow Breeches is as soon as possible!

 At Yellow Breeches, you’ll want to stick to the shallow riffles and flat water pools.
 Keep your flies floating along the seams and watch out for rises.

 The trout in Yellow Breeches can be wily, so you’ll need excellent imitations to fool them.

-Regarding general fly patterns, here is a list of recommended patterns, listed by angler success rates.
+Regarding fly patterns, here is a list of some of the best flies for Yellow Breeches:

 A 9-ft 5-wt fly rod with floating line is perfect for fishing dry flies, nymphs and small streamers on Yellow Breeches.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.

 There are a number of area fly shops and on-line retailers that publish Yellow Breeches fly fishing reports.
 A few to check out are listed below.

 Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

 Yellow Breeches fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 The nearest airport to Yellow Breeches is Harrisburg International, which is located about forty five minutes away from your destination.
 However, you can travel to any major or municipal airport in Southern Pennsylvania and arrive at Yellow Breeches after a few hours of scenic driving.